stochadex/.github/profile/README.md

 For software engineers, the stochadex simulation framework abstracts away many of the common features that sampling algorithms have for performing these computations behind a highly-configurable interface.

-This simulation engine is designed based on the simulation software design fundamentals described in [this collection of blog posts](https://umbralcalc.github.io/posts/why_simulate_real_world_systems.html).
+This simulation engine is designed based on the simulation software fundamentals described in [this collection of blog posts](https://umbralcalc.github.io/posts/why_simulate_real_world_systems.html).